ardatan/graphql-tools/website/docs/schema-wrapping.md

 ---
-id: schema-transforms
+id: schema-wrapping
-title: Schema transforms
+title: Schema Wrapping
-description: Automatically transforming schemas
+description: Wrap schemas to automatically modify schemas, requests and results
 ---

-Schema transforms are a tool for making modified copies of `GraphQLSchema` objects, without changing the original schema implementation.
+Schema wrapping is a method of making modified copies of `GraphQLSchema` objects, without changing the original schema implementation.
 This is especially useful when the original schema _cannot_ be changed, i.e. when using [remote schemas](/docs/remote-schemas/).

-Schema transforms can be useful when building GraphQL gateways that combine multiple schemas using [schema stitching](/docs/schema-stitching/) to combine schemas together without conflicts between types or fields.
+Schema wrapping can be useful when building GraphQL gateways that combine multiple schemas using [schema stitching](/docs/schema-stitching/) to combine schemas together without conflicts between types or fields.

-Schema transforms work by wrapping the original schema in a new 'gateway' schema that simply delegates all operations to the original subschema.
-Each schema transform includes a function that changes the gateway schema.
-It may also include an operation transform, i.e. functions that either modify the operation prior to delegation or modify the result prior to its return.
+Schema wrapping works by wrapping the original schema in a new 'gateway' schema that simply delegates all operations to the original subschema.
+A series of 'transforms' are applied to modify the schema after the initial wrapping is complete.
+Each transform includes a schema transformation function that changes the gateway schema.
+It may also include operation transforms, i.e. functions that either modify the operation prior to delegation or modify the result prior to its return.

 ```ts
 interface Transform = {